Athletes and domestic violence in the United States: American football

 Yet it is not clear that athletes are any more involved in serious crime than the general population is.
 In a follow-up study, Blumstein and Benedict (1999) showed that 23% of the males in cities with a population of 250,000 or more are arrested for a serious crime at some point in their life.
 That compares with the 21.4% of NFL football players who had been arrested for something more serious than a minor crime as reported in Benedict’s earlier study (Benedict and Yaeger 1998).
 In fact, when Blumstein and Benedict compared NFL players with young men from similar racial backgrounds, they discovered that the arrest rates for NFL players were less than half that of the other group for crimes of domestic violence and nondomestic assaults.

 Woods brings attention to issue of male entitlement, a topic that Benedict and Yaeger also shed light on.
 Some athletes develop a sense of entitlement as their fame grows.
 Whatever city they’re in, male athletes are surrounded by female groupies.
 The athletes often treat these women with disdain and yet are still tempted by their offers of sex.
-Wilt Chamberlain, a former great NBA player, boasted in his autobiography that he had slept with over 20,000 women, which, if true, shows a definite degree of deviance.